 Best Laptop For Appraisers

 When reviewing commentary from several appraiser’s across the nation, a common tech that is among most higher volume appraisers is the use of multiple monitors (which requires a stand) and / or the use of wide screen monitors.
 This tends to be reserved for the main appraiser workstation but what about the laptop for appraisers?
+Its going to come down to functionality and compactness.
+Always consider the number pad.
+As appraiser’s its likely the use of a number pad is pivotal in your report writing process.
+Do not over look this element.

 Compact vs Functionality